echoprotocol/echowiki/api-reference/echo-node-api/database-api.md

 #### Returns

-The contracts logs from specified blocks interval.
+The contracts logs by contract ID.

 ```json
 {